-The insulation of the building is the most important step, because it is a prerequisite for your home to be optimally heated.
+The insulation of the building is the most important step because it is a prerequisite for your home to be optimally heated.
 You can easily check if you need to make further energy efficiency improvements by using the Home Energy Check online tool.

 Heat Pumps: Good to Know

-If you need to replace your existing heating system or need to make a costly maintenance, it might be a better idea to invest in a heat pump instead.
+If you need to replace your existing heating system or need to make costly maintenance, it might be a better idea to invest in a heat pump instead.

-If you have found out that your property is consistent with the building regulations mentioned in the guide above, keep in mind that a heat pump is considered a cost effective alternative to conventional heating systems like furnace, LPG, electric, oil or coal heaters.
+If you have found out that your property is consistent with the building regulations mentioned in the guide above, keep in mind that a heat pump is considered a cost effective alternative to conventional heating systems like a furnace, LPG, electric, oil or coal heaters.
 Though they are not recommended for properties that have installed gas systems.

 When compared, the air source heat pumps are less costly and easier to install than the ground source heat pumps.
 Both air source heat pump and ground heat pump can provide heating and hot water.
-In the guide we have pointed a price minimum for buying and installing a ground source heat pump based on average figures for 2013.
+In the guide, we have pointed a price minimum for buying and installing a ground source heat pump based on average figures for 2013.
 However, prices vary between installers and we encourage you to to get quotes from more than one company.
 An easy way to receive up to four offers is by filling in the form on this site.

 Once in place, the heat pump will require little maintenance.
-A definite incentive for the owners, who want to install heat pumps are the cheaper Economy 7 tariff and the Renewable Heat Incentive (RHI).
+A definite incentive for the owners, who want to install heat pumps is the cheaper Economy 7 tariff and the Renewable Heat Incentive (RHI).